erikfelix/group_project/Mini_Group_Assignment.md

 -Total immigrant population in a 5-mile radius in 2010
 -Total immigrant population in a 5-mile radius 2019
 -Percentage change in a 5-mile radius
-For the City of Los Angeles
+For the City of Los Angeles:
 -Percentage change of immigrant population between 2010 and 2019

 For the the station with the highest change in immigrant population:
 -A side-by-side map that uses the Year of Entry variable to show the number of  immigrant populations that entered between 2000-2010 (using 2010 ACS), and the number of  immigrant populations that entered between 2010-2019 (using 2019 ACS)

 For the one station with slowest growth in immigrant population:
--Two phased map that covers the Year of Entry data for immigrant populations that entered between 2000-2010 (using 2010 ACS), and the Year of Entry data for immigrant populations that entered between 2010-2019 (using 2019 ACS).
+-A side-by-side map that uses the Year of Entry variable to show the number of immigrant populations that entered between 2000-2010 (using 2010 ACS), and the number of immigrant populations that entered between 2010-2019 (using 2019 ACS).

 ## Data Update